andyatkinson/andyatkinson.github.io/_posts/2026-09-25-rails-business-podcast.md

 layout: post
 permalink: /rails-business-podcast
 title: Let's Get Down to Business with Rails and PostgreSQL
+date: 2026-09-25 10:40:00
+tags: [PostgreSQL, Databases]
+summary: "Discussing database scaling work, technical books, and using AI with co-hosts Brendan and Ryan on the Rails Business Podcast"
 ---

 I'm happy to share that I was a guest on the [Rails Business](https://www.railsbusiness.com) podcast and the episode is now live.
 Here's a recap of the topics we discussed.